Saturday, January 22, 2022

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

-Led by Antonio Ruiz-Camacho.
+Led by Antonio Ruiz-Camacho, a National Magazine Award finalist.
 His debut story collection Barefoot Dogs won the Jesse H. Jones Award for Best Book of Fiction, and was named a Best Book by Kirkus Reviews, San Francisco Chronicle, Texas Observer and PRI's The World.
 His work has appeared in The New York Times, Salon, Texas Monthly, The Millions, and elsewhere.

 This class will teach you how to turn your own experiences, anecdotes, fears and ideas into compelling essays.